January 18th, 2019

 Got some contacts in the TV industry?
 Try and get interviewed on a local TV station’s segment on property investing.
 Industry research or a significant survey could get the attention of relevant reporters, especially if a related topic is currently trending.

-Meetup.com is a great way to find some local meet up groups in your area who have similar interests to you.
-Find property related ones and focus on building relationships with people and exchanging ideas, rather than pitching your services straight away.
+Meetup.com is a great way to meet people who have similar interests to you.
+Find property related meetups and focus on building relationships with people and exchanging ideas, rather than pitching your services straight away.

 Hand out as many business cards as you can and make a great first impression so you stand out amongst the crowd.

-Finding out the contact details of the journalists and editors of local, national and landlord targeted press and reaching out to them with stories could land you some great exposure.
+Finding out the contact details of the journalists and editors of local, national and investor targeted press and reaching out to them with stories could land you some great exposure.
 Once again, research and survey results can often lead to a write-up.

 Buy a stack of investing books and offer them to a blogger to give away as a prize on their blog, in exchange for a small write up and link back to your website.